tom-redis/jedis-csv-loader/README.md

 Redis connection details are loaded from a file called config.properties.
 (Use sample-config.properties as a template.)

 Note: This code is for demo / learning purposes only.
 Use the RIOT utility to load data into Redis.

+To run the application.

+#1 Download the repository from GIT (this uses maven as the build tool)
+#2 Create config.properties with connection details
+#2 Edit the App.java specify the path the csv file you wish to load.
+#3 Execute App.java